 Libraries may buy a book permanently, for a limited period (‘expiration date’) or for a certain number of checkouts.
-This flexibility of ebook pricing let libraries choose the best way of buying your books.
+This flexibility of ebook pricing lets libraries choose the best way of buying your books.
 If you remember to keep your price higher when selling to a library, you won’t lose revenues.
-You can also choose a partner who does it for you automatically.

 Pay per use

 Pay per use is the ultimate way of ebook pricing based on the reading experience.
-As mentioned previously, in the section on subscription-based ebook pricing models, pay per use models usually pay publishers a pre-set rate.
+As mentioned previously, pay per use models usually pay publishers a pre-set rate.

-For example, 10% of digital list price for 21 days.
-If your book is priced at 10 USD, you get 10% of $10.00 = 1 USD for a 21-day loan.
+For example, 10% of the digital list price is for 21 days and if your book is priced at 10 USD, you get 10% of $10.00 = 1 USD for a 21-day loan.
 After the 21 day period, the title must be repurchased for another 21 days.

-This option allows librarians to meet a short-term demand for a popular title without having to overburden their budgets or turn patrons away if their ‘permanent collection copies’ are already borrowed.
+This allows librarians to meet strong demands for popular books without having to burden their budgets or turn patrons away.

 This way of ebook pricing at libraries gives you a lot of flexibility.
-Publishers may offer ebooks at a discount with an annual subscription to the whole catalog or publishers their your titles with a scaled option of 10, 20, 30 for scaled discounts.
+Publishers may offer ebooks at a discount with an annual subscription to the whole catalog.
+They may also publish your titles with scaled options of 10, 20, 30 for discounts.